Haitamelimami/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that reverse its input script that displays all users and their home directories, sorted by users Write a command that finds all empty files and directories in the current directory and all sub-directories
+Write a script that reverse its input script that displays all users and their home directories, sorted by users Write a command that finds all empty files and directories in the current directory and all sub-directories script that decodes acrostics that use the first letter of each line